alshedivat/al-folio/reading/trip-without-a-ticket.md

 **Give up jobs, so computers can do them!** Any important human occupation can be done free.
 Can it be given away?

-Revolutions in Asia, Africa, South America are for <underline>humanistic industrialization</underline>.
+Revolutions in Asia, Africa, South America are for *humanistic industrialization*.
 The technological resources of North America can be used throughout the world.
 Gratis.
 Not a patronizing gift, shared.

 Our conflict begins with salaries and prices.
 **The trip has been paid for at an incredible price in death, slavery, psychosis.**